We provide a number of teaching opportunities for graduate students interested in getting involved with the Pozen Center's academic offerings.

-Core Teaching Internships: Available in the Human Rights in World Civilizations college core sequence in autumn and winter quarters.
+Core Teaching Internships: Available in the Human Rights in World Civilizations Core sequence in Autumn and Winter Quarters.
 View application details.

-Teaching Assistantships: Graduate students assist faculty teaching both introductory and elective courses each year.
+Teaching Assistantships: Graduate students assist faculty in the teaching of both introductory and elective courses each year.
 Opportunities and application details will be updated here on a rolling basis.

-Graduate Lectureships: Each year, the Pozen Center awards advanced doctoral candidates in the Humanities and Social Science Divisions the opportunity to develop and teach an undergraduate human rights course of their own design.
-Graduate lecturers receive a stipend of $5,000 or $6,000 (depending on graduate student status).
+Graduate Lectureships: Each year, we award advanced doctoral candidates in the Humanities and Social Science Divisions the opportunity to develop and teach an undergraduate human rights course of their own design.
+Graduate lecturers receive a stipend of $5,000 or $6,000 (depending on their graduate student status).
 View application details.

 Co-Teaching: Advanced graduate students and faculty collaborate on the development of a new human rights course.
-Co-teaching offers advanced graduate students the opportunity to refine and deepen their pedagogic skills as they begin to enter the job market.
+Co-teaching offers advanced graduate students the opportunity to refine and deepen their pedagogic skills as they enter the job market.
 Graduate students who co-teach are considered one of the instructors of record and receive a stipend of $5,000.
-Graduate students and faculty interested in co-teaching should consult with the Pozen Center Faculty Director, Mark Bradley.
+Graduate students and faculty interested in co-teaching should consult with Pozen Center Faculty Director Mark Bradley.